 + Learning to record and mix at home?
 Check out Soundfly’s newly launched Making Music in Logic Pro X mentored online course today!
-Or, share your musical goals with us, and we’ll find a course suited for you.
+Or, share your musical goals with us, and we’ll find another course suited for you.

 There’s no doubt that Logic Pro X is an amazing DAW filled with a variety of stock sounds, effects, and loops to use in your tracks.
 But in addition to these features, Logic allows you to add third-party plugins into your workflow with ease.
 In fact, it’s designed for that.
 So you can feel free to browse the websites of awesome plugin manufacturers like Waves, Slate Digital, Native Instruments, UAD, and Arturia to see what they’ve got for sale anytime.

 But if you’re just getting started with plugins and don’t want to invest in stuff you’re not sure you’ll use just yet, why not go the free route?
 To alleviate some of the daunting stress of navigating the world of plugins, I’ve compiled a list of my 10 favorite free plugins available for download that are of competitive quality and just plain fun to try out.
 There’s something for everyone here, whether you’re exploring soft synths, learning to mix on your own, or trying to make your beats sound like what you hear on the radio.

 1. Valhalla Frequency Echo (frequency shifter combined with echo emulation)